guildai/guild.ai/pages/queues.md

   the staged run does specify a GPU affinity
 - The queue `gpu` flag value matches the staged run GPU affinity

-Queues coordinate amoung themselves when starting runs so you can start multiple queues as needed.
+Queues coordinate among themselves when starting runs so you can start multiple queues as needed.

 ## Schedule Staged Runs